nordvall/grails-spring-security-oauth-bitbucket/README.md

 To make the plugin avaiable to your Grails projects, clone this repo and run "grails maven-install" from the root folder.
 That installs the plugin in your local Maven cache.

-In your Grails project, add the plugin and the major OAuth support plugin as dependencies:
+In your Grails project, add the plugin and the "mother" OAuth support plugin as dependencies:

 ### BuildConfig.groovy
 If you are using standard Grails dependency resolution, add these dependencies to your BuildConfig.groovy.